 This GCSE prepares pupils to become creative and critical thinkers.
 It develops their skills to design and deliver prototypes that solve real and relevant problems.

 Pupils develop their knowledge and skills through the completion of design exercises, small project work, taught theory lessons and a series of visits to exhibitions and industrial environments.
+Many have gone on to study Design at A-level and Design, Architecture and Engineering related subjects at degree level.

 Current visits include: